igem-munich/MESA-Designer/README.md

 pip install -r requirements.txt
 ```
 4. The MESA Designer tool is based on validated experimental data from multiple databases.
-This data can be automatically setup using the included setup.py script.
+This data can be automatically set up using the included setup.py script.
 Please run it using:
 ```
 python setup.py
 ```
-5. Since the system comes with two available services you can start these individually to your liking.
+5. Since the system comes with two available services, you can start these individually to your liking.
 Starting the webapp can be achieved by running the following command from a commandline or terminal:
 ```
 On Windows run this command from the munich directory: